rakheshster/arm-deployment-scripts/README.md

 ## The Bash script
 The Bash script `deploy.sh` does none of this but I am working on it to sort of bring it up to par with the PowerShell script.
 Also, it was using the older `azure` commands than the newer `az` ones so was broken to begin.
 I may or may not succeed as I am doing it mainly for kicks.
 Thanks to PowerShell Core one can use the PowerShell scripts from macOS or Linux and so we don't really need the Bash script.

+*Note*: As long as this warning is present please consider `deploy.sh` as not working.